Grab FREE Ebook on Getting the First 1K Visits To Your Website

 The code must be written in an easy way that makes it easy for search engines such as Google’s web crawlers to access your Tech blog.

-This helps your site to easily be interpreted by Search Engines thus more visibility.
+This helps your site to be interpreted by Search Engines, thus giving more visibility.